One In Christ

 God is present every where.
 He can hear our prayers, from wherever we pray.
 Then, why should we go to Church to worship?
 Such questions are normally put forward by many students.
 A humble attempt is made to answer this question.
 We will see certain Biblical proofs as to why Read more…

-By Jacob P Varghese, 9 months9 months ago
+By Jacob P Varghese, 4 years4 years ago

 Church Edifice, Altar Materials